DanLaurentiu1/Obstruction/README.md

 ## Features
 This project is implemented in Python, using OOP and layered architecture

-You can switch between: Graphical User Interface in PySimpleGUI and Text User Interface in ```settings.txt```
+You can switch between: Graphical User Interface in PySimpleGUI and Text User Interface in ```UserInterface/settings.txt```

 Unit-test for file operations, player and computer moves and board rendering